Homemade Pumpkin Pie from Scratch

 Cinnamon, ginger, nutmeg and cloves.
 Instead of using the individual ingredients in this recipe, you can use 2 1/4 teaspoons of pumpkin pie spice.

 Pumpkin pie is a classic dessert for Thanksgiving and while I love this recipe, I encourage you to try bourbon sweet potato pie.
 It’s similar to pumpkin pie, but the texture and bourbon flavor take it to a different level.
 If you’re looking for more pie recipes, check out my mom’s homemade apple pie or my favorite pecan pie!
 If you want more pumpkin, make my pumpkin cupcakes with cinnamon cream cheese frosting.
-When you make one of my recipes, be sure to tag @ifyougiveablondeakitchen on social media and I will feature my favorite on Instagram!
+When you make one of my recipes, be sure to tag @ifyougiveablondeakitchen on social media and I will feature my favorites on Instagram!

 Pumpkin Pie from Scratch